omaskery/server-saver/README.md

 ### Configuring the listen address

-The server needs to know how to listen for new connections.
+Server-saver needs to know how to listen for new connections.
 To listen for connections from any IP on port 25565, place the following in the config:

 ```json